 Outside of government we are working closely with the National Trust and other conservation groups.
-We are also trialling a range of building products which use paper pulp as the main component and are actively seeking to create links with the local construction industry.
+We are also trialling a range of building products which use paper pulp as the main component and are actively seeking to create links with the local construction industry thus far we have one building company on island interested in our insulation boards with the protective resin.